Chiflón, El Silencio Del Carbón Silencio Blanco

 About the show

 An intimate feast for the eyes and spirit, Chilean puppetry ensemble Silencio Blanco’s Chiflón, El Silencio del Carbón tells the haunting story of a young miner forced to find work in one of the most dangerous mines in Chile after the mine where he worked collapses.
-The beautiful paper puppets for which the company is known perform in silence, creating a powerful unspoken vocabulary that conveys a deeply universal story of humanity in the face of hardship.
+The beautiful paper puppets for which the company is known perform in silence to an original sound score, creating a powerful unspoken vocabulary that conveys a deeply universal story of humanity in the face of hardship.

 Chiflón, El Silencio del Carbón is presented by HERE’s Dream Music Puppetry Program in New York City as part of Silencio Blanco’s multi-city North American debut tour.
 This engagement of Silencio Blanco is made possible through Southern Exposure: Performing Arts of Latin America, a program of Mid Atlantic Arts Foundation in partnership with the National Endowment for the Arts.
 Additional support provided by the Jim Henson Foundation.